-Eleven years later, we’ll tell you that having kids is well worth the effort.
-But uniting together to raise kids certainly hasn’t been easy.
+Years later, we’ll tell you that having kids is well worth the effort.
+Yet uniting together to raise kids certainly hasn’t been easy.

 One reason is that we don’t approach it in exactly the same way.
 Sure, we agree on all the essentials, but we differ in the ways we live out many of the smaller areas.
 And at times, we’ve let this complicate rather than contribute to and enrich our parenting.

 We’ve found, though, that even if we differ in some of our approaches, it is possible for us to parent as a united team.
 We just have to work hard not to allow those areas of difference to divide us.

 Here are three things I’ve discovered go a long way toward helping Ted and I better parent as a team.

 1. Appreciate a New Perspective

 I’m a writer and homeschooling mom.
 As much as I love our children, by the end of the day, I’m tired.

 Unlike me, Ted isn’t home all day long.
 For him, the evening hours equal quality time with the girls.
 So when it comes to bedtime, he’s more lax.
 For a while, I got on his case about this.
 That is until I realized that criticizing a later bedtime meant I was questioning his decision to spend more time with our girls.
 Once I saw this clearly, I shifted my focus.